Don Bass (wrestler): Late career (1996–2010)

 Don Bass began a training school in Jericho, Arkansas.
 He trained with many of the Power Pro Wrestling superstars and headed the Power Pro School of Wrestling.
 He trained Derrick king, Alan Steele, "Big" Nasty Bill, Hoss Williams, Blade, Jett Logan, Alexi Krisis, Dustin 5 Starr and Simon Reed of the Posse And Tombstone plus many more.
 He continued working around the Memphis area until the time of his death.

 Death

-Welch died of cancer on September 16, 2016.
+Welch died of cancer in Memphis, on September 16, 2016, at the age of 70.